Chillaso/chillaso.github.io/_posts/2020-04-01-sls-telegram-bot.md

 <img src="/assets/images/sls-telegram-bot/testbot.png" style="width: 100%"/>

 ### Conclusions and resources
 Well, thanks for reading until final.
 We've learn how to deploy a serverless function to AWS and attach to Telegram Bot.
 There are a lot of missing details like creating telegram commands, the backend code and an AWS deployed services.
-Was a very basic guide of deploying function fast and easily, from this point we can improve a lot of our code or use more AWS services as DynamoDB which let us store `chat.id` and send later messages to all chat who start our bot, making "subscription bots" possible.
+Was a very basic guide of deploying function fast and easily, from this point we can improve a lot of our code or use more AWS services as DynamoDB which let us store `chat.id` variable to send laterly messages to all chat who start our bot, making "subscription bots" possible.

 You can find my Covid project [here](https://github.com/Chillaso/Covid-Telegram-Serverless) it's very very basic, and probably there are a lot of errors, but was for personal use and as a proof of concept, perhaps I'll improve it and learn more things about it or migrate it to Golang.